-I also take a decolonial approach to teaching where I strive to break down the teacher-student hierarchy and invest in each of my students as people, learners, teachers, and scholars.
+I also strive to break down the teacher-student hierarchy and invest in each of my students as people, learners, teachers, and scholars.
 I desire to engage in mutual learning and meaning-making with my students, and this often comes through facilitating an active learning space where students collaborate with each other and myself.
 Through this teacher-learner approach, I am always gaining new knowledge and reflecting on my practices as an instructor.
 As a result, I consistently return to my teaching philosophy to reexamine and reimagine it.

 Sample Course Designs/Syllabi

 ENG 100 Introduction to Rhetoric and Composition (University of Southern Indiana)

 - Course description: “A portfolio-based, preparatory course in reading, writing, reflection, and discussion, emphasizing rhetorical analysis and strategies for focusing, developing, and organizing writing.
 Special attention also is given to strategies for revising and editing writing.
 Course credits will apply as electives toward graduation.”